saltstack/salt-user-guide/docs/topics/requisites.rst

        - require:
          - pkg: dns_install

-It is important to understand the flow of the State File execution.
+It is important to understand the flow of the state file execution.

 The onfail declaration
 ----------------------